masayuki1223/pico2w-ir-micropython-firmware/README.md

 📁 File Placement Prepare a MicroPython build environment and create the following directory:

+/micropython/ports/rp2/modules/ir

-コード /micropython/ports/rp2/modules/ir Place all infrared_* files inside this directory.
+Place all infrared_* files inside this directory.

 🔧 Build Instructions Run the following commands in your terminal to build a firmware image with IR functionality:

+cd ~/micropython/ports/rp2

-コード cd ~/micropython/ports/rp2 make BOARD=RPI_PICO2_W USER_C_MODULES=modules/ir -j4 Flash the generated firmware.uf2 onto your Pico2W to enable IR transmission and reception from MicroPython.
+make BOARD=RPI_PICO2_W USER_C_MODULES=modules/ir -j4

+Flash the generated firmware.uf2 onto your Pico2W to enable IR transmission and reception from MicroPython.

 📡 Usage Refer to the sample scripts in the sample folder: